Visiting Guimar Beyond the Pyramids – Volcanic Paths, Hidden Beaches & Local Life

 Other things to do in Guimar are related to the town itself as you can go on a quick walk around old streets and sightsee a bit.

-Check the main point of interest a church Iglesia De San Pedro, the City Hall which is a former monastery but became a governmental building in 1649, Casa del Bueno Retiro located in the central part of the Chacaica district, is an example of a traditional local carpentry and joinery.
+Check the main point of interest, a church Iglesia De San Pedro, the City Hall which is a former monastery but became a governmental building in 1649, Casa del Bueno Retiro located in the central part of the Chacaica district, is an example of traditional local carpentry and joinery.

 A short drive away from Guimar towards El Carreton will bring you to Cueva de Chinguaro, a symbol of the pre-Hispanic culture of Guimar.
 This natural cave was the wintering site of the early tribal peoples of Guimar and where a place of veneration was created for the icon of the Virgin Mary found on the Chimisay beach.